stephenslab/rss/docs/index.md

 Welcome to the RSS (Regression with Summary Statistics) wiki!

-This wiki hosts the documentation of RSS methods.
-It contains the following pages.
+This wiki hosts the following documentation pages of RSS methods.

 ## [Installation](Installation)